-Touring nursing home facilities in person is an essential part
+Touring skilled nursing homes in person is an essential part of

-of finding the right facility for your loved one.
-Many people
+finding the right care for your loved one.
+Many people recommend

-recommend making multiple visits during your decision making
+making multiple visits during your decision making process.
+For

-process.
-For your first visit, make an appointment with the
+your first visit, make an appointment with the admissions director

-admissions director to tour on a weekday.
-Late morning and midday
+to tour on a weekday.
+Late morning and mid-day hours are usually

 Watch out for homes with bad smells, residents who are strapped